SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 and you don't assign a value to the enumerators explicitly, they are implicitly assigned the values ``0``, ``1``, ``2``, and so on.
-Each unassigned enumerator of type ``Int`` is implicitly assigned a raw value that is automatically incremented from the raw value of the previous enumerator, beginning at ``0``.
+Each unassigned enumerator of type ``Int`` is implicitly assigned a raw value that is automatically incremented from the raw value of the previous enumerator.

 ::